CyberLions-8521/Robotics-Site/README.md

 These programming languages are very easy to pick up and we have web developers on the FRC team that can teach you!

-**Note:** Currently the github pages API is being used by https://code.whscyberlions.com/, a website that uses Jekyll and Ruby.
-However, this is an unfinished project.

 ### Serve the website

 If you have VSCODE installed, getting a live server extension will redirect you to localhost:5500, where you can run this site for testing purposes.
 Type http://127.0.0.1:5500/ into your web browser.